-• Disable:
+- Disable:

-In this state the ancillary data is not played.
-This is the status when the [Ancillary Enable] button in the Frame Memory >Clip >Ancillary Enable menu (2525) is set to Off.
+- In this state the ancillary data is not played.
+This is the status when [Ancillary Enable] in the Frame Memory >Clip >Ancillary Enable menu (2525) is set to Off.

-• Enable:
+- Enable:

 In this state, ancillary data is present, and can be played back.
-This is the status when the [Ancillary Enable] button in the Frame Memory >Clip >Ancillary Enable menu (2525) is set to On.
+This is the status when [Ancillary Enable] in the Frame Memory >Clip >Ancillary Enable menu (2525) is set to On.
 This is the status after a clip recording operation.